AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AntiCheatSystems/CreatingDynamicAnomalyDetectionModel.md

   You can set "useJosephForm" to false if you want a more faster calculation by trading numerical stability and accuracy.

-  By default, "useJosephForm" is set to true.
+  By default, it is set to true.

 --]]